Lylybs/DE_Project/README.md

 It is divided in 4 branches : the main branch, the branch with the code for the website, the branch with the code for the sentiment analysis and finally a branch for the testes.

+## Task Management
+We used Trello for the project management.
+We define three list : to do, in progress, done.

 ## Tests

 To run test file, you have to open a terminal and go to the Website folder (path : DE_Project\Website).